Wm. Stage: Early life

 Wm.
 Stage was born in Kalamazoo, Michigan and immediately given up for adoption by his 19-year-old unwed mother.
 For three months he lived under the care of Catholic sisters in the St. Agnes Foundling Home, also in Kalamazoo, until he was adopted and taken to Grand Rapids, becoming the only child of Bill and Virginia Stage.
 As a boy, he took a keen interest in zoology and botany, roaming the woods and farmlands near his home.
-In 1969, he graduated from Catholic Central High School, and two weeks after his 18th birthday, he enlisted in the U.S. Army and was sent to Germany as a medic / ambulance driver.
+In 1969, he graduated from Catholic Central High School, and two weeks after his 18th birthday, he enlisted in the U.S. Army and was sent to Germany as a medical corpsman, working in hospitals and driving an ambulance.
 It was there he attended the University of Maryland Evening Division, studying English composition and German language.
 After the Army, he began natural history studies at Thomas Jefferson College, the now-defunct "hippie college," located on the campus of Grand Valley State University in Allendale, Michigan; he graduated four years later with a Bachelor of Philosophy degree [B Ph].

 Epidemiologist

 In 1978, at the age of 26, while working as an ambulance driver in Grand Rapids, he was recruited by Atlanta's Centers For Disease Control and assigned to the St. Louis City Health Department as a public health officer / STD epidemiologist.
-He was charged with interviewing those infected with STDs, primarily gonorrhea and syphilis, identifying others that they had been in contact with, and ensuring that all were properly treated.
+He was charged with interviewing those infected with STDs, primarily gonorrhea and syphilis, identifying their sexual contacts, and ensuring that all were properly treated.
 His work involved identifying which diseases were in the population, and when/if other new diseases were appearing.
 It was during this period, the early 1980s, when HIV/AIDS first appeared, so Stage and his colleagues saw from a clinical perspective the damage done by this disease.
-This exposure became the basis for his 2015 novel, Creatures on Display.
+This exposure became the basis for his novel, Creatures on Display (2015).